RADIO BIAFRA LONDON IS BACK

 Radio Biafra London will use and deploy every available resource to campaign for the rights of all oppressed indigenous peoples of Southern Nigeria to determine how they wish to structure their societies and live their lives.
 Radio Biafra London would broadcast debates on issues of national and international importance affecting the lives and rights of the indigenous peoples of Biafra and indeed indigenous people of all ethnic persuasions in Nigeria.

 Radio Biafra London further wishes to give advance warning to all looters, embezzlers, kidnappers, sponsors of terrorism, child traffickers, corrupt judges, crooked university lecturers, murderous Nigerian security forces and all thieving individuals masquerading as public officials who steal public funds thereby preventing developmental projects from impacting positively on the lives of the ordinary people.
 These looters and workers of iniquity will be named and shamed.
 There will be no hiding place for common thieves who use the cover of high political offices to steal in the name of Nigerian politics.
-For Radio Biafra London, there will be nothing like no-go-areas in what can be reported, discussed and analysed.
+For Radio Biafra London, there will be nothing like no-go-areas in what can be reported, discussed and analyzed.
 The governing principle of the Public-Right-To-Know of the issues affecting their lives will be rigorously upheld.

 The Editorial Board of Radio Biafra London